Summer Vacation… for your starter

 3. Tighten the lid on the jar and put in the refrigerator.
 Enjoy your vacation!

-1. When you are ready to bake after a long vacation, remove 10 grams from your refrigerated mixture and feed it 1:3:3.
+1. When you are ready to bake after a long vacation, remove 10 grams from your refrigerated mixture and feed it a ratio of 1 (starter) : 3 (water) : 3 (flour) in a clean jar

-2. I recommend feeding it a second time 1:1:1 with the quantities you will need for your batch of dough as this ensures the mixture has fully adjusted the acidity to a neutral pH and will allow for optimal fermentation of your dough.
+2. I recommend feeding it a second time with a ratio of 1 : 1 : 1 with the quantities you will need for your batch of dough as this ensures the mixture is more a neutral pH and will allow for optimal fermentation of your dough.

 The longest I have left my starter on vacation is 3 weeks.
 If you are away for longer it would be more advantageous to start one again from scratch to obtain the healthiest bacterias and yeast for your sourdough!